Creating a Dog Friendly Garden At Home

 From stealing tools, attacking cleaning props or ‘burying the evidence’ I am constantly chasing him and making sure everything is out of reach.
 I even have a ‘checklist’ before I go to work.
 You may think its bad training but it really isn’t, he is so clever and wise that its just his character and we love him all the more for it even when he is hanging off my sock or ‘killing’ the hoover.

-He is literally into everything, if it moves, he will chase it (spiders and flies don’t stand a chance) if it’s on the ground he will lick it, if it looks tasty, he will eat it and if there is dirt he will dig for China.
+He is literally into everything, if it moves, he will chase it (spiders and flies don’t stand a chance) if it’s on the ground he will lick it.
+Also, if it looks tasty, he will eat it.
+Likewise, if there is dirt he will dig for China.
 This makes things not only difficult in the house but extremely stressful in the garden; I never realised before I had Angus how dangerous your little paradise could be.
-After days researching and various trips to garden centres, I managed to create a space we could both enjoy without fearing if it would lead to a trip to the vets.
+So, after days researching and various trips to garden centres, I managed to create a space we could both enjoy without fearing if it would lead to a trip to the vets.